 The Novel Coronavirus (COVID-19) was first identified by Chinese officials at the end of December 2019.
 It originated in Hubei Province and by March 2020 it had spread to over 100 countries, leading the World Health Organization to name it a pandemic.

-Prudent employers will want to understand their legal obligations to employees who may become ill or refuse to work, and be prepared to deal with any potential impact on their workplace.
+As an increasing number of cases have been confirmed in this country, prudent employers want to understand their legal obligations to employees who may become ill or refuse to work, and be prepared to deal with any potential impact on their workplace.

 Hicks Morley has the expertise to guide employers through COVID-19 pandemic.
 For example, we can: